Theory Test information

 You must follow these simple steps before the 1st lesson.

-You will need to generate a code which will allows Learn
+You will need to generate a code which will allows Learn with Duncan to check your licence details:

 To do this you will need: